awsdocs/aws-kms-developer-guide/doc_source/key-policies.md

 # Using key policies in AWS KMS<a name="key-policies"></a>

 Key policies are the primary way to control access to customer master keys \(CMKs\) in AWS KMS\.
-They are not the only way to control access, but you cannot control access without them\.
+Every CMK must have exactly one key policy\.
+The statements in the key policy document determine who has permission to use the CMK and how they can use it\.
+You can also use [IAM policies](iam-policies.md) and [grants](grants.md) to control access to the CMK, but every CMK must have a key policy\.
 For more information, see [Managing access to AWS KMS CMKs](control-access-overview.md#managing-access)\.

 **Topics**
 + [Overview of key policies](#key-policy-overview)